Morning fire damages Farmington home

-Drivers on Nelson Street near Liberty Street might have found the road a bit icy Friday morning, the remnants of a residential fire that broke out earlier at a single-family dwelling.
+Drivers on Nelson Street near Liberty Street might have found the road a bit icy on the morning of Friday, Jan.
+21, the remnants of a residential fire that broke out earlier at a single-family dwelling.

 Farmington Police Chief Todd Mecey reported his crew was called at 4:51, when the temperature was 4 degrees, to find heavy fire engulfing the south end of the house.